theloneranger305/maze/README.rst

 maze
 ====

-A maze game in Tkinter.
+A project to do a maze game in Tkinter.

 procedural_maze_gen.py and oop_maze_gen.py
 ------------------------------------------